Kyphosis is a curving of the spine that causes a bowing or rounding of the back, which leads to a hunchback or slouching posture.

 - Disabling back pain

-- Neurological symptoms including leg weakness or paralysis
+- Nervous system symptoms, including leg weakness or paralysis

 - Round back deformity